kunigami/kunigami.github.io/blog/_posts/2022-04-07-memory-management-choices-cpp.md

 by_pointer(&c);
 {% endhighlight %}

 Implicit in the pass-by-value is a call to the copy constructor.
-We can see it being called by defining `C(const C&)`:
+We can see it being called by printing a message the copy constructor `C(const C&)`:

 {% highlight c++ %}
 struct C {
   C(const C&c) {
-    cout << "Making a copy" << endl;
+    std::cout << "Making a copy" << std::endl;
   }
 }